-Each module's name represents their function.
-For example, the Pages module is where you will create basic pages of information.
-Resources module contains all resources, such as photos, graphics, and pdfs.
-It is accessible by all the other modules here on the dashboard (depending on their functionality).
+Each different frame represents a specific aspect of your website, or a module.
+The modules are named appropriately.
+For example, the Resources module contains all resources and is accessible by all the other modules here on the dashboard (depending on their functionality).
 Alerts will most likely not have access to the resources under most circumstances; however, the Pages module will be able to use any of the Resources uploaded.